SFDigitalServices/sfgov/README.md

 6. Check in modified composer and config files `git add composer.* config/*`
 7. Commit and push changes `git commit -m 'installed paragraphs' && git push`
 8. Wait for CircleCI to build and deploy to a multidev.
 CircleCI will add comment to the checkin on GitHub with link to the created MultiDev.
-9. Create Pull Request and merge to master
+9. Create Pull Request and merge to develop
 10. Switch away from branch and delete branch `git checkout master && git push origin --delete new_branch && git branch -d new_branch`

 ## Local Behat Tests